Wien Bridge Oscillator. August

 Fig 2 shows the full details of the amp using discrete

 Fig 3 Gives basic properties of the Wien Bridge network.

 Fig 4 shows the Schmitt Trigger square wave schematic.

 The Fig 1 schematic took me many hours to design and construct and

-1MHz .
-The original BWD 141A Comptom pot
+1Hz to 1MHz .
+The original BWD 141A Comptom pot was replaced with

-switch so I converted it to make-before-break ( MBB ).
+make-before-break ( MBB ).
 It required careful metal work

 plates and a steady hand with soldering iron and Dremel to clean